-- Each activity is listed. - Specific hazards are identified and listed against each activity. - The magnitude of each risk is rated as Low.
+- · Each activity is listed. - Specific hazards are identified and listed against each activity. - The magnitude of each risk is rated as Low.
 Medium or High. - All known documentary and supervisory controls are listed.
-For instance: What safe work procedures exist for ladders. - The relevance, effectiveness and sufficiency of these controls are assessed. - In the event of insufficient or deficient controls for the particular activity, steps to be taken to rectify this shall be recorded, and safe working procedures drawn up. - Persons responsible for implementing and supervising the task shall be identified, nominated and duly assigned.
+For instance: What safe work procedures exist for ladders. - The relevance, effectiveness and sufficiency of these controls are assessed. - In the event of insufficient or deficient controls for the particular activity, steps to be taken to rectify this shall be recorded, and safe working procedures drawn up. - Persons responsible for implementing and supervising the task shall be identified, nominated and duly assigned. - Persons responsible for monitoring the task and carrying out the planned job observation must be nominated.